Islamic State kills 85 more members of Iraqi tribe

 Hundreds of tribal fighters withdrew and the tribe fled its main village of Zauiyat albu Nimr, but many were intercepted by the militants who shot them at close range and dumped in mass graves.

-Islamic State's advances have fueled sectarian bombings, kidnappings and shootings which occur almost daily in Iraq, echoing the peak of a civil war in 2006-2007.
+Islamic State's advances have fuelled sectarian bombings, kidnappings and shootings which occur almost daily in Iraq, echoing the peak of a civil war in 2006-2007.

 Also on Saturday, a truck bomb killed 13 people at a vegetable market in the town of Yusufiya just south of Baghdad, police and medical sources said.

-In the capital's Doura neighborhood, a bomb killed seven people, including four policemen, security and medical sources said.
+In the capital's Doura neighbourhood, a bomb killed seven people, including four policemen, security and medical sources said.

 ANBAR SQUEEZED BY MILITANTS